Three Great Mexico City Taquerias

 • Three Great Mexico City Taquerias

 Not every meal in Mexico City can or should involve sous vide barbacoa or shrimp with tamarind four ways, especially when so many street level options are available, and especially when you’re traveling with Street Gourmet LA founder Bill Esparza.
 During last fall’s foray to Distrito Federal, I did experience those first two dishes, at Pujol and Izote, respectively, but we spent much more time roaming streets across the city.
-Here are three of my favorite taco stops.
+Find three great Mexico City taquerias.

 On October 1, we ran the taco gauntlet that is Calle Lopez.
 Unfortunately, Esparza’s favorite chorizo verde vendor was MIA.
-Thankfully, the area offers dozens of other nearby options, including scintillating longaniza at Taqueria Gonzalez, LOCATED just north of our original destination.
+Thankfully, the area offers dozens of other nearby options LOCATED just north of our original destination.

 Taqueria Mexico City